Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/authentication-configuration.md

 Add the desired providers by selecting the provider type, set the display name and the description, and select the color for the logon button.
 In the _Config_ field, fill out the client ID, client secret, callback URL and other required information.
 - For __Microsoft Entra ID__:
   - _azureAdResource_ should be "00000003-0000-0000-c000-000000000000", i.e. [Microsoft Graph](https://www.shawntabrizi.com/aad/common-microsoft-resources-azure-active-directory/)
-  - _azureAdTenant_ is the tenant the for Microsoft Entra ID, i.e. "contoso.onmicrosoft.com
+  - _azureAdTenant_ is the tenant for Microsoft Entra ID, i.e. "contoso.onmicrosoft.com
   - _azureAdCallbackUrl_ should be "/-/auth/azuread/callback"
 - For __Active Directory FS__:
   - _adfsIssuer_ should be an url to the ADFS-server, i.e "https://adfs.example.com/adfs